 Students are encouraged not to bring items of value to school.
 Items such as jewelry, expensive clothing, electronic equipment, and the like are tempting targets for theft and extortion.
 The school cannot be responsible for their safekeeping and will not be liable for loss or damage to personal valuables.
+Students and families may choose to contact the school liaison or local authorities to report and/or investigate claims of theft.
 Items with no educational value like two-way radios, playing cards, dice, hand-held video games, and items considered toys for leisure or sport are not to be used during the instructional periods of the school day.
 These items are not permitted in the classroom.
 They must be kept in the student's locker until the end of the school day.
 These items are subject to confiscation by school officials.
 The school may confiscate and deem it necessary to return such items to the student's parents only.
 The school administration reserves the right to add to the list of inappropriate personal items.